inkle/ink-unity-integration/Readme.md

 To play a story, click the "play" button shown on the inspector of a compiled ink file, or drag a compiled ink story TextAsset into the window.

+**Editor Attaching**: Attach the InkStory instance used by your game to the Ink Player window allows you to view and edit your story as it runs in game.

+See BasicInkExampleEditor.cs in the Examples folder for an example of how to:
+* Show an attach/detach button on an inspector
+* Automatically attach on entering play mode

 ## Automatic compilation

 Ink files must be compiled to JSON before they can be used in-game.